Integrated error tracking

 1. Create an access token with the api scope.
 Copy off this value, as you need it in future steps.

-2. Use the error tracking API to create a new Sentry DSN, replacing <your_access_token> and <your_project_number>:
+2. Use the error tracking API to create a new Sentry DSN, replacing <your_access_token> and <your_project_number> with your values:

 curl --request POST \